100-m/nx.digital/doc/project_life_cycle.md

 ## Definition of ready
 * Feedbacks round 2 closed
-* Nx-pack filled for all the funds
+* Nx-pack filled for all funds
-* History / benchmarks / indicators available for all the funds
+* History / benchmarks / indicators available for all funds

 ## Sprint
 During this phase, developers will:
-  * Add the others funds
+  * Add the rest of the funds

 ## Definition of done:
 * All funds are added